Pediatric-Neurostimulation-Laboratory/rTMSConnectivity/README.md

 An example dataset is provided in the exampleData folder.
 This dataset contains four .set files corresponding to pre- and post-real-rTMS, and pre- and post-sham-rTMS conditions.
 Use this dataset to test the wPLI and TEP analysis methodologies described in the associated paper.

-# While fully de-identified, this dataset is intended for testing purposes only.
+Please be awared that although the example dataset is fully de-identified, it is intended for testing purposes only.
 Please do not distribute it without the authors' permission.

 Please contact xiweishe@stanford.edu or fbaumer@stanford.edu for any questions